Classroom table plan

 A U-shaped or horseshoe arrangement fosters open communication and class discussions.
 It’s ideal for interactive lessons, debates, and active student participation – perfect for the English classroom.
 I really like this setup for smaller classes, for example A-Level literature classes.
 There is no issue (well, not usually!) with a lack of focus from students, and they benefit so much from debate and discussion at A-Level.

-Identify Students with special educational needs (SEN) in your classroom seating plan
+Identify students with special educational needs (SEN) in your class plan

 Of course, you do this already, but knowing your class needs before you arrange the seats means you know who needs to be close to the board to see clearly, who needs to be near the teacher to hear better, who needs to be near the door for toilet access, who needs to sit near their CA/TA for additional support, etc. It’s essential to identify students with SEN early on and make appropriate accommodations.
 For students with specific needs, such as attention deficit hyperactivity disorder (ADHD), consider placing them near the front to minimise distractions, or provide quiet areas for students with sensory processing issues.